 Once you’ve chosen a hosting package, you’ll need to choose a domain name.
-This is essentially going to be your blog name or something very close to it.
+This will essentially be your blog name or something very close to it.

 This is free with the purchase of your first hosting package at Siteground.

-For example, my blog name is “SAHM Startup.”
+For example, my blog name is “Ironwild Fitness.”
 My domain name is ironwildfitness.com.
-My name suggests to readers that my site has something to do with being home and starting a business (because it does) and that’s useful in getting the right audience to my site.
-Get the idea?
+My name suggests to readers that my site has something to do with fitness (because it does) and that’s useful in getting the right audience to my site.

 Note: I recommend domain privacy if you can afford it.
 It will just protect your personal contact information.
 Update: I skipped domain privacy on my last domain purchase and am now receiving 10-20 marketing calls per day from people trying to sell me web design!!

-Once you’ve chosen a domain name and finalize your payment, you own a blog!
-Congratulations!
+Once you’ve chosen a domain name and finalized your payment, you own a homesteading blog!